SinghPragya15/Food-delivery/README.md

 # Food-delivery
-It is an food delivery website created using MERN stack
+It is a food delivery website created using MERN stack